 Facing surgery is difficult enough, but when something goes wrong in the operating room, the outcome can change the course of a patient’s life.
 Among the most devastating results are spinal cord injuries.
 These injuries may lead to partial or total paralysis, chronic pain, or a lifetime of dependence on medical care.

 For generations, families across Alabama have turned to Hare Wynn after surgical mistakes changed their lives.
-Our medical malpractice attorneys combine experience with compassion, helping clients understand their legal rights and move forward with confidence.
+Our medical malpractice attorneys have represented Alabama families in complex surgical injury cases for more than 135 years, helping them understand their legal rights and move forward with confidence.

 How Surgical Errors Damage the Spinal Cord